Lutheran World Federation: President

 The President is the federation's chief official representative and spokesperson.
-He or she presides at meetings of the Assembly, Council and Meeting of Officers, and oversees the life and work of the federation in consultation with the General Secretary.
+The president presides at meetings of the Assembly, Council and Meeting of Officers, and oversees the life and work of the federation in consultation with the General Secretary.

 General Secretary

-The Lutheran World Federation Council elects the General Secretary, who is appointed for a seven-year term.
+The Lutheran World Federation Council elects the General Secretary for a seven-year term.
 The person appointed is eligible for re-election.
 The General Secretary conducts the business of the federation assisted by the Communion Office Leadership Team, comprising department and unit heads appointed by the council, and carries out the decisions of the Assembly and Council.
-On 19 June the LWF Council elected Estonian theologian Rev. Anne Burghardt as the next General Secretary.
-She is the first woman to serve in this role.
-Rev. Burghardt will assume office on 1 November.
+On 19 June 2021, the LWF Council elected Estonian theologian Anne Burghardt as the next General Secretary.
+She is the first woman to serve in this role and assumed office on 1 November of that year.

 Members

-This map shows the global distribution of Lutheranism based on The LWF 2013 membership data.
+This map shows the global distribution of Lutheranism based on The LWF 2019 membership data.

+Statistics

+Between 2009 and 2023, the Lutheran World Federation (LWF) grew from 140 to 150 member denominations.
+In the same period, individual membership grew from 70,053,316 to 78,431,111 people.
+This represents a growth of 11.95% in 14 years.
+In the same period, the global population grew by 18.22%.

+LWF statistics from 2009 to 2023 show growth in membership in Africa and Asia.
+At the same time, membership is declining in Europe and America.